 What do the draft guidelines address?

 The draft guidelines are actually four sets of guidelines that address various aspects of product environmental performance standards and ecolabels:

-Beginning in early 2011, EPA, GSA, and other federal agencies came together to identify existing environmental purchasing requirements for federal buyers and existing guidelines and protocols for standards and ecolabels.
-An interagency group developed an initial set of draft guidelines, and, with contractor support, tested the feasibility and appropriateness of the draft guidelines.
+The Draft Guidelines were developed by EPA, the General Services Administration (GSA), and other federal agencies, including the Department of Defense and the Department of Commerce, following several listening sessions with a wide range of stakeholders.
+These agencies came together to identify existing environmental purchasing requirements for federal buyers and existing guidelines and protocols for standards and ecolabels.
+An interagency group developed an initial set of draft guidelines, and tested the feasibility and appropriateness of the draft guidelines.
 This included conducting a survey of a subset of government and non-governmental environmental performance standards and ecolabel developers.
-Based on the results of the study and external stakeholder input from more than 30 listening sessions and discussions, EPA took the lead in completing the draft guidelines and framing the Pilot.
+Based on the results of the study and external stakeholder input from more than 30 listening sessions and discussions, EPA took the lead in completing the draft guidelines and framing the pilot.

-Summary Report Assessment for the Product Standards and Labeling Interagency Workgroup (GSA Contractor Report, November 2011) (PDF) (101 pp, 1.1M, About PDF).
+- Summary Report Assessment for the Product Standards and Labeling Interagency Workgroup (GSA Contractor Report, November 2011).
 The report summarizes an assessment of relevant ecolabels and environmental standards against an initial set of draft guidelines.

-Green Procurement: Overview and Issues for Congress (PDF) (49 pp, 553K, About PDF).
+- Green Procurement: Overview and Issues for Congress.
 This 2010 report addresses several key policy questions surrounding green procurement, especially for federal acquisitions.

-Environmental Considerations in Federal Procurement: An Overview of the Legal Authorities and Their Implementation (PDF) (27 pp, 314K, About PDF).
+- Environmental Considerations in Federal Procurement: An Overview of the Legal Authorities and Their Implementation.
 This 2013 report analyzes federal legal authorities and other policy questions on environmental considerations in federal procurement.